ericung/mbeprep/torts/overview.md

 # res ipsa loquitur

 This is for informational purposes only.
-For medical advice or diagnosis, consult a professional.

 Res ipsa loquitur is a Latin phrase that translates to "the thing speaks for itself."
 It's a legal doctrine that allows a court to infer negligence based on the circumstances of an accident or injury, even without direct evidence of how the defendant acted.